 In the time that I’ve known Alejandra, yoga has always been at the forefront of her personality.
 Most of our hangouts include her suggesting that we bring out the mats and stretch, or offering to guide me through a warm-up – she is eager to learn and be critiqued on her teaching methods.
 In addition to teaching at various yoga studios and fitness centers, she is also the founder of The Chakra Cave, a one-on-one yoga and meditation practice.
-You can find Alejandra at her website and on Facebook.
+You can find Alejandra at her on Facebook.

 Organic To Green: What got you started in yoga?

 Alejandra Parada: It was right around exam time during my junior year of college and I was feeling stressed, so I took a yoga course at my gym.
 It turned out to be the most relaxing yoga class I’d ever had.
 I never got the instructor’s name and I never saw her again, but I felt so powerful afterwards, like I could conquer my exams – and I did!
 It’s a good high for me.

 After that, I started doing yoga once a week and started getting into meditation.
 Then I graduated college and got a job at a yoga studio as an assistant - that's when I fully immersed myself in the practice.
 I moved to Portland to start my official yoga teacher training.
 I recently graduated and now teach every day!